 Basic exposure to the skills and understanding relied upon in criminological research.
 Concepts such as validity, reliability, research logic, design development and theory testing are addressed.
 Students also are exposed to elementary data analysis.
-Prerequisites: 6 credits from SOCI 1101, PSYC 1101, ANTH 1202 and MATH 1203; or permission of the instructor.
+Prerequisites: Two of the following courses: SOCI 1101, PSYC 1101, ANTH 1202 and MATH 1203; or permission of the instructor.
 3 credits